 Step #1: Observe the dog’s body language

 The worst thing you could do when approaching a stray dog is to go directly for its head.
-The best thing you could do is observe the dog’s body language, meaning look at its eyes, tail, and body.
+The best thing you could do is to observe the dog’s body language, tail, and body.

 If the dog’s eyes are wide, and its body is shaking, that’s a telltale sign that the poor thing is frightened.
 Most dogs also tend to hide their tails between their legs when they’re scared, so keep that in mind.